VICXOR/ProxyCurl/README.md

 # ProxyCurl
 Shell script to automate GET requests with curl using a proxy list.
+Useful to analyze phishing websites that geofence or range fence.

 Usage:
 ```sh